fictionco/fiction/@docs/essentials/settings/index.md

 # Settings

-When using plugins or themes, you'll often want to make customizations to text, layout and more.
+When using plugins or themes, you'll often want to make customizations to text, layout, and more.
 To make this as easy as possible, Factor provides a simple file-based system `factor-settings`.

 ## Settings in Factor